Intensive Spanish in Ecuador (UofM Students)

 Learning Outcomes

-- Improve Spanish speaking, writing, listening, and reading skills
+- Improve your Spanish speaking, writing, listening, and reading skills

-- Develop strong sense of independence from being outside of comfort zone
+- Develop a strong sense of independence from being outside of comfort zone

 - Learn to appreciate relativity, accept complexity, and embrace ambiguity